CHM for newbies: Back to the basics of CHM membership

 Program services are departments that work directly with medical bills.
 These functions include receiving and scanning bills; inputting bills into the CHM database; authorizing medical bills; empowering members to negotiate with healthcare providers; and preparing and mailing checks.

-The administrative support staff team maintains membership accounts and answers phone and email questions; processes and batches members’ monthly payments; prepares and distributes information about CHM; maintains the CHM database, servers, website and workstations; and keeps our two office buildings (both of which are refurbished school buildings) in working condition.
+The remaining teams maintain membership accounts and answers phone and email questions; processes and batches members’ monthly payments; prepares and distributes information about CHM; maintains the CHM database, servers, website and workstations; and keeps our two office buildings (both of which are refurbished school buildings) in working condition.
 (Editor’s note: CHM administrative costs in 2017 were 0.5 percent.)

 Who we serve